evmaki/ee461-react-flask-heroku/README.md

 ``npm run build``

+## requirements.txt
+This is a list of Python libraries used by your Flask backend.
+Heroku uses it to install all of the dependencies used by your Flask app.

 ## Suggested Workflow
 Follow this suggested workflow as you make changes to increase your chances of success: